hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/clinical_reasoning/measure.md

    [Observation : "Example Value Set"]
 ```

 That CQL will only select Observation Resources that have a code in the "Example Value Set".
-Those Observations will be reported in the Evaluated Resources while any others will not.
+Those Observations will be reported in the evaluated resources while any others will not.

 #### Last Received On